SkawMaster/rol-api/README.md

 ## Rol API

-Rol API provides an API Restfull based on a collection of [best practices](http://www.vinaysahni.com/best-practices-for-a-pragmatic-restful-api) to create and administrate a rol game comunity.
+Rol API provides an API Restfull based on a collection of [best practices](http://www.vinaysahni.com/best-practices-for-a-pragmatic-restful-api) to create and administrate a role games comunity.

 ## Code of Conduct